Come Together at Temple Sinai

 • Masterclasses at the High Holy Days

-• Lewis David Katzman Literary program
+• Lewis David Katzman Book program

 • Adult Hebrew language classes